Why You Should Think of Software Scalable Architecture

 Identify what issue is more critical because it helps developers know in advance what should be taken into account first.
 When developers get a clear purpose, they can list the recommendations for a customer.

 Behind the scenes:

 Business owners have expectations that developers have to know their business niche very well and understand from the very beginning whether their information systems need scalability or not.
-Usually these expectations are false.
-In practice, developers focus of specific goals for a software project.
+Usually, these expectations are false.
+In practice, developers focus on specific goals for a software project.
 They want to define where the need for system scalability appears.
 It can be a large volume of data that should be kept and processed somewhere or complex computation processes and multistage operations that are required in a particular moment.

 Let’s say, a social network plans to increase the number of users and start a marketing campaign on the internet for this purpose.
 The social network representatives see that they need to take into account the number of simultaneous visits to the network and increased load during the campaign.
-The large increase of visitor numbers can influence the system performance.
+The large increase in visitor numbers can influence system performance.
 When the source of the need becomes clear, developers can move to the solution of the specific task.

 Answer the question of what do you mean by the system scalability in the current software project.
 Distinguish the meanings: